luisgrana2/paddletenisAI/README.md

 ## Project Description

-This project uses computer vision techniques and machine learning algorithms to classify images of paddle and tennis.
-We apply image preprocessing, feature extraction, and classification methods to achieve high accuracy.
-The end result is a robust classifier that can differentiate between the two sports based on image data.
+This project uses machine learning algorithms to classify images of paddle and tennis.
+We apply feature extraction, and classification methods to achieve high accuracy.
+The end result is a robust classifier that can differentiate between the two sports based on acceleration data.

 ## Features

 - **Feature Extraction:** Utilization of advanced features for better classification accuracy.
-- **Machine Learning Models:** Implementation of various parameters and techniques to find the best SVM classifier.
+- **Machine Learning Models:** Implementation of various parameters and techniques to find the best Support Vector Machines (SVM) classifier.
 - **Evaluation Metrics:** Comprehensive evaluation of model performance using metrics like accuracy, F1-score, and confusion matrix.
 - **Visualization:** Graphical representation of results including decision boundaries and confusion matrices.